Forever Direct: “With iSpring, we created safety instructions that helped reduce accidents by 50%”

 As the QHSE Manager at Forever Direct, it is my task to support the safety and health of all employees in our facility.
 I use iSpring as an instruction and training tool to create safety awareness among our employees.
 We currently have to instruct 350 employees at FD and external suppliers entering our facility.

-Prior to iSpring Suite training tool, the process of our safety training was less efficient and effective.
+Prior to iSpring Suite training tool, the process of our employee safety training was less efficient and effective.
 We used printed instructions that often had limited consistency and accuracy (i.e., the instructions lacked pictures and interactive elements).

 Our choice for iSpring as an authoring and training solution